ZTO Express (Cayman) Inc. (ZTO) – key numbers that make it a Strong Buy For Now

-ZTO Express (Cayman) Inc. (NYSE: ZTO) is 4.69% higher on its value in year-to-date trading and has touched a low of $16.27 and a high of $31.07 in the current 52-week trading range.
+ZTO Express (Cayman) Inc. (NYSE: ZTO) is 1.90% higher on its value in year-to-date trading and has touched a low of $16.27 and a high of $31.03 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ZTO stock was last observed hovering at around $28.67 in the last trading session, with the day’s loss setting it -0.54% off its average median price target of $236.04 for the next 12 months.
-It is also 90.68% off the consensus price target high of $301.89 offered by 25 analysts, but current levels are 86.19% higher than the price target low of $203.69 for the same period.
+The ZTO stock was last observed hovering at around $27.47 in the last trading session, with the day’s loss setting it -0.09%.

 Top 5 Undervalued Stocks To Own In 2023